Giles Academy 16-19 Bursary Fund and Free School Meals Policy

 Verification of student eligibility

-The student, or their parent/guardian, must submit an application for free meals to Giles Academy as soon as they are enrolled or as early as possible dependent on circumstances.
-As part of the application, Giles Academy asks that the student (or their parent/guardian) provides evidence of the award of the qualifying benefits set out above, for example an award notice or letter from the Department of Work and Pensions (DWP) or HMRC.
+The student, or their parent/carer, must submit an application for free meals and/or the 16-19 Bursary Fund to Giles Academy as soon as they are enrolled or as early as possible dependent on circumstances.
+As part of the application, Giles Academy asks that the student (or their parent/carer) provides evidence of the award of the qualifying benefits, for example an award notice or letter from the Department of Work and Pensions (DWP) or HMRC.
 Giles Academy uses a combined application form and process for free meals and the 16 to 19 Bursary.